nikumar1206/daily_projects/w7d3/README.md

 ## Discussion

-You probably won't spend a lot of flex time today talking about Capybara; most will be towards A04 prep.
+You probably won't spend a lot of flex time today talking about Capybara; most will be towards Rails 2 prep.

 There are a couple questions that you should pose to the circle: